peschkaj/dotfiles/README.md

 ### Global git set up

 This sets up a bunch of global git configuration on your machine.
-I'd normally set this up as includes in the `.gitconfig` file, but for some reason, it won't work and I've never figured out why.
+I'd love to set this up as includes in the `.gitconfig` file, but for some reason, it won't work and I've never figured out why.
 Instead, I just use a heredoc and the magic of `cat`.

 **NB** This assumes you've also cloned the `seekrets` repository earlier.
 Or, if you're not future me, that you have a `seekrets` repository.